kzyma/blocksWorld_AgentJ/readme.txt

 	Patrick Schemm (Kutztown University)
 	Nathan Trone (Kutztown University)

-	A special thanks also goes out to Dr. Riesks (Kutztown University).
+	A special thanks also goes out to Dr. Rieksts (Kutztown University).
 A lot of the fundamental code for this project (denoted by (*) throughout the source code) was either straight from or derived from his blocks world, used in CSC447: Artificial Intelligence 1.

 ################## Install: #######################